Decriminalization of same-sex sexual practices: Tasmania

-Tasmania was the last state to decriminalize homosexuality in May 1997.
+In May 1997, Tasmania became the last state to decriminalize homosexuality.
 Until then, sex between men was punishable by more than 20 years prison.

 Northern Territory

 Decriminalization happened in 1983 under the Everingham Country Liberal Party Government.

 Post-World War II decriminalization trend

 By 1958, Interpol had noticed a trend towards the partial decriminalization of homosexuality with a higher age of consent than for heterosexual relationships.
 This model was recommended by various international organizations.
 Convergence occurred both through the partial decriminalization of homosexuality (as in the United Kingdom, and many other countries) or through the partial criminalization of homosexuality (such as in Belgium, where the law increasing the age of consent from 16 to 18 for same-sex sexual activity came into effect in 1965).
 Overall, there was a wave of decriminalization in the late twentieth century.
 Ninety percent of changes to these laws between 1945 and 2005 involved liberalization or abolition.
 One explanation for these legal changes is increased regard for human rights and autonomy of the individual and the effects of the 1960s sexual revolution.
 The trend in increased attention to individual rights in laws around sexuality has been observed around the world, but progresses more slowly in some regions, such as the Middle East.

 Eighty percent of repeals between 1972 and 2002 were done by the legislature and the remainder by the laws being ruled unconstitutional by a court.
 The 1981 ruling in Dudgeon v.
 United Kingdom by the European Court of Human Rights was the first time that a court called for the decriminalization of homosexuality.
 Unlike earlier decriminalizations, repeal was not coincidental with the adoption of a new system of criminal law but rather by means of a specific law to repeal criminal sanctions on homosexuality, beginning with Sweden in 1944.
 Decriminalization, initially limited to Europe and the Americas, spread globally in the 1980s.
 The pace of decriminalization reached a peak in the 1990s.
 Following the dissolution of the Soviet Union, many former Soviet republics decriminalized homosexuality, but others in Central Asia retained these laws.
 China decriminalized homosexuality in 1997.
 Following a protracted legal battle, the Supreme Court of India ruled that the criminalization of homosexuality violated the Constitution of India in the 2018 Navtej Singh Johar v.
 Union of India judgement.
 In 2019, a plan to punish homosexuality in Brunei with a death sentence met with international outcry; as a result, there is a moratorium on the use of the death penalty.
 Most Caribbean countries are former British colonies and retain the criminalization of homosexuality; Belize was the first to decriminalize it after the law was ruled unconstitutional in 2016.